uniptr/xdpass/README.md

 Utilizing XDP for manipulating network packets in user mode.

+## xdpassd

+Using XDP to filter or redirect packets to user space.

+Specific features, see **xdpass**.

 ## xdpass

-A tool for interacting with **xdpassd** and performing packet sending benchmarks.
+A tool for interacting with **xdpassd**.

 ### benchmark

+> Run independently without interacting with **xdpassd**.

-Construct packets based on command-line parameters for benchmark sending.
+Construct packets based on command-line parameters for transmit benchmark.

 Construct packets with at least two parameters
-1. *--interface*, special the interface for sending
+1. `--interface -i`, special the interface
-2. *--dst-ip*, special the destination ip
+2. `--dst-ip`, special the destination ip

-Use the protocol( **icmp**, **tcp** and **udp**) as a subcommand, where different subcommands correspond to specific protocol details, such as *--dst-port* for the **tcp** subcommand.
+Use the protocol( **icmp**, **tcp** and **udp**) as a subcommand, where different subcommands correspond to specific protocol details, such as `--dst-port` for the **tcp** subcommand.

 Additionally, use
-- *--queue-id -q* to specify the queue id
+- `--queue-id -q` to specify the queue id
-- *--total -n* to specify the number of packets to send
+- `--total -n` to specify the number of packets to send
-- *--batch -b* to specify the batch size when *--rate-limit* is -1
+- `--batch -b` to specify the batch size when *--rate-limit* is -1
-- *--rate-limit -r* to control the sending rate
+- `--rate-limit -r` to control the sending rate
-- *--rate-limit-prec -p* to specify the rate limit precision
+- `--rate-limit-prec -p` to specify the rate limit precision
-- *--stats-dur -s* to enable sending statistics
+- `--stats-dur -s` to enable sending statistics
-- *--cores -c* to specify the cpu cores
+- `--cores -c` to specify the cpu cores

-For *--xdp-copy* and *--xdp-zero-copy* options:
+For `--xdp-copy` and `--xdp-zero-copy` options:
 > Some drivers require specifying the use of copy mode to consume TX data.
 > Similarly, these drivers may only support loading XDP programs in generic mode.